Department of Labor Logo United States Department of Labor

 New housing for-sale builders (NAICS 236117) includes both single- and multiple-family homes.
 BLS combines the single-family portion of NAICS 236117 (98 percent) with the entire new single-family housing construction industry (NAICS 236115) to form a combination industry: single-family residential construction (NAICS 236115x).

-The chart above illustrates the trends in output, hours worked, and labor productivity for single-family residential construction (NAICS 236115x).
 Productivity rose during the 2000-05 period, primarily driven by a large increase in output.
-Starting in 2005, output fell through 2009 at a considerably faster rate than hours worked, leading to a sharp decrease in productivity in the period.
+Starting in 2005, output fell through 2009 at a considerably faster rate than hours worked, leading to a sharp decrease in productivity over the interval.
 These years correspond with the collapse of the housing market.
 Productivity grew from 2009 to 2013 but then steadily weakened through 2019.

 Multiple-Family Residential Construction (NAICS 236116x)